-When purchasing a grill, one of the major factors you consider is the aesthetics.
+When purchasing a stainless steel grill, one of the major factors you consider is the aesthetics.
 Nobody wants a grill that they can’t be proud to show off when they have guests over.

 A beautiful grill does so much more than just look nice on the back porch.
 It makes you want to go outside and put the grill to use.
 Cooking a meal on a gorgeous grill enhances the presentation of the food, making it feel like your dinner will taste that much better.

 Gorgeous grills are the reason you love going outside and cooking (second to the taste of the food of course), and nothing looks better than a shiny brand new stainless steel grill.
 NOTHING.
 (I have a thing for grills.)